-Proteomics is clearly among the most commonly used technologies in the labs worldwide both for biomarker discovery—often by looking at many thousands of markers in readily accessible biofluids—as well as diagnostic testing based on targeted detection of specific proteins.
-The workhorse of proteomics is the high mass accuracy, high resolution and high-throughput platform of Mass Spectrometry (MS), often preceded by separation techniques such as Liquid Chromatography (LC).
+Proteomics is clearly among the most commonly used technologies in labs worldwide both for biomarker discovery—often by looking at many thousands of markers in readily accessible biofluids—as well as diagnostic testing based on targeted detection of specific proteins.
+The workhorse of proteomics is the high-mass-accuracy, high resolution, and high-throughput platform of Mass Spectrometry (MS), often preceded by separation techniques such as Liquid Chromatography (LC).
 A typical LC-MS analysis of a digested sample, containing a mixture of peptides, results in a data set containing tens to hundreds of thousands of “peaks” which represent the peptides.
-Hence each LC-MS sample for a cohort consists of 2-dimensional data arising from a list of peaks specified by points (m/Z, RT), where m/Z is the mass to charge ratio, and RT the retention time for the peak representing by a peptide.
+Hence each LC-MS sample for a cohort consists of 2-dimensional data arising from a list of peaks specified by points (m/Z, RT), where m/Z is the mass-to-charge ratio and RT is the retention time for the peak represented by a peptide.

-Abundance of peaks in “label-free” LC-MS enables large scale comparison of peptides among groups of samples.
-In fact when a group of samples in a cohort are analyzed together, not only is it possible to robustly “align” or cluster the corresponding peaks across samples, but also enables the search for patterns or fingerprints of disease states which may not be detectable in individual samples.
-This property of the data lends itself naturally to big data analytics for biomarker discovery, and is especially useful for population-level studies with large cohorts as in the case of infectious diseases and epidemics.
+Abundance of peaks in “label-free” LC-MS enables large-scale comparison of peptides among groups of samples.
+In fact when a group of samples in a cohort is analyzed at once, not only is it possible to “align” robustly or cluster the corresponding peaks across samples, but it is also possible to search for patterns or fingerprints of disease states which may not be detectable in individual samples.
+This property of the data lends itself naturally to big data analytics for biomarker discovery and is especially useful for population-level studies with large cohorts, as in the case of infectious diseases and epidemics.
 With increasingly large-scale studies the need for fast yet precise cohort-wide clustering of large numbers of peaks assumes technical importance.
-In particular, a scalable parallel implementation of a cohort-wide peak clustering algorithm for LC-MS based proteomic data can prove to be a critically important tool in the clinical pipelines for responding to global epidemics such as infectious diseases like tuberculosis, influenza, etc.
+In particular, a scalable parallel implementation of a cohort-wide peak clustering algorithm for LC-MS-based proteomic data can prove to be a critically important tool in clinical pipelines for responding to global epidemics of infectious diseases like tuberculosis, influenza, etc.